 Are you still on the first frame of your animation?
 Great!

-Select the second frame in your animation pallet.
+Select the second frame in your animation panel.

 Unhide the second layer of your new animation.

-Select the third frame in your animation pallet.
+Select the third frame in your animation panel.

 Unhide the third layer of your new animation.

-Select the fourth frame in your animation pallet.
+Select the fourth frame in your animation panel.

 Unhide the fourth layer of your new animation.